-Major developments contrary to the Development Plan will be subject to separate assessment against this Guidance on road safety grounds.
+5.7 Major developments contrary to the Development Plan will be subject to separate assessment against this Guidance on road safety grounds.

-Developer Contribution Calculation
+5.8 Developer Contribution Calculation

-The total cost of the project in accordance with 2007 figures is estimated at $\pm 10.52$ m.
-Transport Scotland has contributed $\pm 1.4$ m towards the Loaninghead junction improvements.
-The remaining $\pm 9.12$ m will be provided by the Consortium, gWest and other developments impacting on these junctions.
+The total cost of the project in accordance with 2007 figures is estimated at £10.52m.
+Transport Scotland has contributed £1.4m towards the Loaninghead junction improvements.
+The remaining £9.12m will be provided by the Consortium delivering the Auchterarder Development Framework, gWest and other developments impacting on these junctions.